Apple Watch: Models

+Each model through the Series 3 comes in a 38mm or 42mm size option, with the larger size having a slightly larger screen and battery.
+The Series 4 was updated to 40mm and 44mm models, respectively.
+The Series 7 has been updated to 41mm and 45mm models.
+The Series 10 has been updated to 42mm and 46mm models.
+Each model has various color and band options.
+Featured Apple-made bands include colored sport bands, sport loop, woven nylon band, classic buckle, modern buckle, leather loop, Milanese loop, and a link bracelet.

 First generation

 The 1st generation Apple Watch (colloquially referred to as Series 0) uses the single-core S1 system-on-chip.
 It does not have a built-in GPS chip, instead relying on a paired iPhone for location services.
 It features a new linear actuator hardware from Apple called the "Taptic Engine", providing realistic haptic feedback when an alert or a notification is received, and is used for other purposes by certain apps.
 The watch is equipped with a built-in heart rate sensor, which uses both infrared and visible-light LEDs and photodiodes.

 All versions of the first-generation Apple Watch have 8 GB of storage; the operating system allows the user to store up to 2 GB of music and 75 MB of photos.
 When the Apple Watch is paired with an iPhone, all music on that iPhone is also available to be controlled and accessed from the Apple Watch.
 Software support for the first Apple Watch ended with watchOS 4.3.2.